 3. Choose a high-efficiency antenna instead of pursuing a low VSWR.

 4. Choose an antenna with a suitable gain according to where you live.

-Dusun indoor hotspot can be your trusted choice, which stands out among the miners with its excellent antenna performance.
-For more information, you could visit Indoor LoRaWan Helium Gateway.
+Dusun IoT‘s indoor hotspot can be your trusted choice, which stands out among the Helium miners with its excellent antenna performance.
+Welcome to know more about our Helium LoRaWAN gateways: